Beta Israel: Early modern Period

 Six months later, on 11 Tishrei 5625/1865, Hildesheimer makes a “public appeal to all our fellow Jews,” which is published in the major Jewish publications.
 Rabbi Yaakov Dovid Wilovsky of Safed, ruled the Beta Istael are "Jews in the full sense of the word" and supported the mission made an appeal in Constantinople, and gathered funds and donations to help aid the situation of the Ethiopian Jews, to help protect them from the pressures of its perescutors and missionaries.
 During this time many Rabbis write in support of the mission including Zvi Hirsch Kalischer writes in support of this; "As often as I speak of him, I do earnestly remember” (Jeremiah 31:19) that he has done very well on the issue of the Falashas, to arouse the spirit of our fellow Jews, to teach the wayward knowledge of how they should worship the Lord, our God, according to the holy Written Torah and the Oral Torah, and to preserve them from straying into the ways of the inciters, the missionaries, God forbid.
 This is certainly a great mitzvah.
 We must act on behalf of these souls, to grant knowledge to the ignorant among the people in distant lands, to bring them under the shadow of the Divine, and to prevent the hunters from snaring their human prey."

 Further in his letter, Rabbi Kalischer makes practical proposals for action.
 In Germany in 1864, Rabbi Marcus (Meyer) Lehmann's Yiddish publication Der Israelit writes prominent rabbis had nominated themselves as candidates for the central committee for rescue operations – the nominees include Rabbi Nathan Marcus Adler, Chief Rabbi of the British Empire; Rabbi Salomon Ulmann, chief rabbi of France; Rabbi Jacob Ettlinger; Rabbi Seligman Baer Bamberger and Rabbi Samson Raphael Hirsch of Frankfurt.

 The Malbim, while in Paris, writes a letter to the heads of the Alliance Israélite Universelle, recommending that Professor Yosef Halevi, lead a rescue mission, calling it “a mitzvah mission.”
-In his words to one of the organization's directors, he says that in his opinion, the Falashas are undoubtable Jews and that the Diaspora Jews should work to rescue them.
+In his words to one of the organization's directors, he says that in his opinion, the Falashas are undoubtedly Jews and that the Diaspora Jews should work to rescue them.